kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 ![Iris Data Set](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/IrisTop10.PNG)

 Length and width of all the data.
 Petal is smaller then settal and more condensed.
 Sepal can vary more.
+This graph does not diversify between classes though.

 ![all data](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/petalsetallengthgraph.png)